“Siri, please scan my documents and automate all my processes”.

 Step # 2: Build the Business Case

 Senior Leadership will require a return on investment and/or a business case analysis when approving exploration of the automation budget and project.
-Try to include both backlog and day forward scenarios for consideration.
-Contact organization stakeholders to determine where the scanned images and “metadata” will reside and consider whether premise-based (in house servers/IT Support) or cloud-based solutions will work as a repository for scanned images, storage, and retrieval.
+Try to include both backlog and day-forward scenarios for consideration.
+Contact organization stakeholders to determine where the scanned images and “metadata” will reside and consider whether premise-based (in-house servers/IT Support) or cloud-based solutions will work as a repository for scanned images, storage, and retrieval.

 Keep in mind the potential for future growth when adding workflows offered by robust ECM (Enterprise Content Management) systems.
 You can utilize budgetary estimates from prospective vendors and have them leverage the data you gathered in Step #1.
-Additional points to consider for the business case are included here.

 Step # 3: Choose a Vendor

 From the vendors who provided budgetary estimates, narrow the scope to your finalists.

 When you visit your finalists, take some sample files with you for due diligence and meet their production team.
 By conducting a Proof of Concept test utilizing the sample file(s), you can vet prospective vendors for their subject matter expertise, responsiveness, and ability to be a long-term business partner.